apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 Resurrection can be performed in Apify Console using the **resurrect** button or via API using the [Resurrect run](/api/v2#/reference/actors/resurrect-run) API endpoint.

-> You can also adjust timeout, memory, or change actor build prior to resurrection.
+> You can also adjust timeout, memory, or change actor build prior to the resurrection.
 This is especially helpful in a case of an error in a code of an actor as it enables you to:
 > - Abort a broken run
 > - Update the actor's code and build the new version
 > - Resurrect the run using the new build